-Weather you are a first time home buyer or a seasoned investor, 1st Los Angeles Mortgage will guide you through the many loan options that are available to you to ensure you are getting the mortgage that best suits your needs.
+Whether you are a first-time homebuyer or a seasoned investor, 1st Los Angeles Mortgage will guide you through the many home purchase loan options that are available.
+We will ensure you are getting the mortgage that best suits your needs.

-- Getting pre-approved for a mortgage will be a crucial first step in purchasing your home, and there are several factors for choosing the most appropriate one.
+- Getting pre-approved for a home purchase mortgage will be a crucial first step in purchasing your home, and there are several factors for choosing the most appropriate one.

 - Lenders will evaluate your creditworthiness and your ability to repay based on your income, assets, debts, and credit history.